polkadot-developers/substrate-docs/content/md/en/docs/install/macos.md

 Now that you have Rust installed and the Rust toolchains configured for Substrate development, you are ready to finish setting up your development environment by cloning the Substrate **node template** files and compiling a Substrate node.

 The node template provides a working environment that includes all of the most common features you need to build a blockchain without any extraneous modules or tools.
-To ensure that the node template offers a relatively stable working environment for you to experiment with, the recommended best practice is to clone Substrate node template from the Substrate Developer Hub repository, rather than from the core Substrate repository.
+To ensure that the node template offers a relatively stable working environment for you to experiment with, the recommended best practice is to clone the Substrate node template from the Substrate Developer Hub repository, rather than from the core Substrate repository.

 To compile the Substrate node template: